 The Sherman Act provides for criminal penalties of up to \$1 million and 10 years' imprisonment for individuals who commit an antitrust violation.
 Individuals also are subject to the alternative fine regime by which the DOJ may seek to impose monetary penalties of up to twice the losses or wrongful gains resulting from the conspiracy.
-Like corporate defendant penalties, fines against individuals are based in part on the volume of commerce affected by the unlawful activity, with typical individual fines falling between one and five percent of this figure.
-Individual sanctions are not multiplied by a culpability score, but the Guidelines provide that these fines should in all cases exceed a \$20,000 minimum.
+Like corporate defendant penalties, fines against individuals are based in part on the volume of commerce affected by the unlawful activity, with typical individual fines falling between one and 5% of this figure.
+Individual sanctions are not multiplied by a culpability score, but the Guidelines provide that these fines should in all cases exceed \$20,000.

 The volume of affected commerce also guides the court's determination regarding sentences of imprisonment.
-Antitrust violations increasingly are punished on an individual level using jail time: between 2010 and 2014, an average of 29 individuals per year were sentenced to prison, and average prison sentences increased from 20 months between 2000 and 2009 to 25 months between 2010 and 2014.
-The DOJ may recommend terms below the suggested Guidelines ranges for defendants who provide substantial assistance to the government's investigative efforts, however, and also may make such recommendations pursuant to plea agreements.
+Antitrust violations increasingly are punished on an individual level using jail time: between 2010 and 2017, an average of 44 individuals per year were charged with antitrust violations.
+Of those convicted, average prison sentences for the same period were 20 months.
+The DOJ may recommend the court impose terms of imprisonment below the suggested Guidelines ranges for defendants who provide substantial assistance to the government's investigative efforts.
+The DOJ also may make such recommendations pursuant to plea agreements.